lexrus/VPNOn/README.md

 ## Contribution

-TODOs and issues are [listed here](https://github.com/lexrus/VPNOn/issues).
+Issues and roadmap are [listed here](https://github.com/lexrus/VPNOn/issues).

 This project follows the gitflow workflow.
 You'd better create a branch called `feature/sth_improved` before any major improvements.
 Meanwhile minor bug fixes are welcomed in the develop branch.